LeoVegas Withdrawal Times UK: Real Tests & Fastest Methods

 Choose Your Withdrawal Method

 As with when depositing at LeoVegas, you are once again offered the option of four methods: Apple Pay, Debit card, PayPal and Instant Bank Transfer.
-As we always do, we chose to use a debit card for our payment.
+In our latest test, we chose to use Google Pay.

 LeoVegas Payment Methods